slowernews/hamster-system/README.md

         0.Inbox (temporary storage before deciding what to do with an item)

         1.Tasks (to store all actionable notes)
-            // Used on a paper notebook
+            // on a paper notebook
             0. Next (tasks to be done ASAP)

-            // Used on a cloud synced folder.
+            // on a cloud synced folder.
             1. Soon (tasks in the queue to get done)
             2. Someday (tasks to get done someday)
             3. Calendar (tasks with a precise/deadline date or with a trigger/fuzzy date to get done)